Post

 This paper introduces Knowledge-enhanced Auto Diagnosis (KAD), a novel framework that integrates structured medical knowledge into vision-language pre-training.
 KAD leverages the Unified Medical Language System (UMLS) to guide the learning of visual representations, enabling the model to better understand complex medical concepts and relationships.

 KAD Overview Figure 1: Overview of the KAD framework.
-It consists of a knowledge encoder trained on a medical knowledge graph and a vision-language pre-training stage that aligns chest X-rays with extracted clinical entities.
+It consists of a knowledge encoder trained on a medical knowledge graph and a vision-language pre-training stage that aligns chest X-rays with extracted clinical entities (from Fig. 1 of the paper).

 Methods